How we'd pick the best airplane seat on any flight

 What it comes down to

-There's no single "best seat" on a plane — it depends on what you're optimising for.
+There's no single "best seat" on a plane.
+It depends on what you're optimising for.
 A window seat in row 10 is a refuge for one traveller and a trap for another.
 The trick is knowing what matters to you, reading the seat map before you book, and choosing early.

 Start with the seat map for your next flight: